-Cook where you can see.
+Cook where you can see an approaching bear.
 This gives you time to see bears at a distance.
-Plan what you would do if a bear approached while you were cooking dinner.
+Plan what you would do if a bear came near while you were cooking dinner.
 It helps to keep track of wind direction as bears are more likely to approach from downwind.
 Many experienced outdoors people eat early so that they'll still be awake if a bear comes to investigate dinner smells.
-Some backpackers even stop and cook en route to their camp site so that there are no food odors where they sleep.
+Some backpackers even stop and cook before they reach their camp site so that there are no food odors near where they sleep.

 Don't sleep where you eat and cook.
 Moving off 100 yards or more is helpful.
-Keep snacks, toothpaste, cosmetics, and any clothing that has been soiled by food or game butchering out of your tents and with your food supply.
+Keep snacks, toothpaste, cosmetics, anything with interesting smells and any clothing that has been soiled by food or game butchering out of your tents and with your food supply.

 Don't fish around bears.
 Do not fish when bears are close enough to notice a fish splashing on your line.
 This may mean a distance of several hundred yards or more.
-If bears are fishing where you want to fish, sit down and do some bear watching.
+If bears are fishing where you want to fish, make sure you are a safe distance away and do some bear watching.
 Don't let bears get your fish.
-If you make a mistake and a bear runs after the salmon you have hooked cut it loose.
+If you make a mistake and a bear runs after the salmon you have hooked — cut it loose.
 Bears are quick to associate fishermen with easy fish meals.
-If you clean fish next to a salmon stream you are likely to attract gulls.
-Be aware that bears know calling, circling, or feeding gulls mean food.
-They may come at a run.
-Always discard fish guts into the water, and place butchered fish in plastic bags.
+If you clean fish next to a salmon stream, only discard fish guts into fast-moving water, and place butchered fish in plastic bags to contain.
 Keep your catch with you.
 Do not leave it unattended on the stream bank.